 Originally, the entire 2nd floor was connected as one large “Ballroom” with extravagant furnshings and fixtures.
 Even the ceiling in this room used to be as exquisite as that of the Chapter Room.
 However, a few years ago, some brothers decided to remove some of the molding.
 Yeah, we don’t know what they were thinking either.
 Now, we are slowly restoring this ceiling and return the room to the glory of its past.

 All the beds are lofted while the desks are on the floor.
 The Ballroom is very spacious.
 It is the largest room by volume in the house.
 This room is usually a quad during the year.

 Who wants to live in a pit?

 This is where the orchestra sat when it performed in the parties.
 Being underneath the platform of beds in the ballroom, though, it is the also the actual pit of the ballroom.

-Our residential adviser (RA), Adam Littlefield lives here.
+Our residential adviser (RA), Sebastian Mot lives here.

 Each floor has one bathroom, and each is unique in their own way.
 This particular bathroom has a map of the entire back bay.
 A while back, a group of freshman (Pledge class 87, class of 91) had to go to star market, but they didn’t even know where it was.
 So the personnel director made them go into the Back Bay and make a map so they wouldn’t forget.
 They did one better and painted the entire map as you see here.